ajstyle8832/Increase_instagram_followers/README.md

 ## Introduction

-This project demonstrates how to create a Django application that can fetch a user's Instagram followers and reel views using Instagram's Basic Display API.
-It provides an example of integrating Django with Instagram's API, focusing on user authentication, data retrieval, and presentation.
+This Django application demonstrates fetching a user's Instagram followers and reel views using Instagram's Basic Display API.
+It focuses on user authentication, data retrieval, and presentation, providing a hands-on example of integrating Django with Instagram's API.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will guide you through setting up the project on your local machine for development and testing purposes.

 ### Prerequisites

 - Python 3.x
 - Django
 - Django REST Framework
-- An Instagram Developer account and a registered Instagram App
+- An Instagram Developer account and an Instagram App

 ### Installation